About the opportunity

 If you would like to contact SWCA regarding the accessibility of our website or need assistance completing the online application process due to a disability, please email firstname.lastname@example.org or call 480-581-5378.
 This contact information is for disability accommodation requests only.
 All other inquiries will not receive a response.

-An employee in this Colorado office - based position can expect a salary of $27.30-$34.65/hour.
+An employee in this Phoenix, AZ-based position can expect an hourly rate of $26.00/hr. - $33.00/hr.
 Actual pay within this range may depend on experience, qualifications, geographic location, client requirements where applicable, and other factors permitted by law.
 Regular-status employees are also eligible for performance bonuses.
 Candidates are also encouraged to consider SWCA's Total Rewards package, which includes a competitive Benefits package, forward-thinking workplace flexibility, outstanding corporate culture, award-winning career development, and more.